Last updated: October 03, 2024

 Look at all your options to find which lender has the best offer.
 Make sure to consider more than just the interest rate — read reviews or customer ratings, check term options, look over total closing costs, and ask questions about other factors related to the lender and their product to get a full picture.
 Remember that the right option for you is what works best for your financial situation and helps you achieve your goals.

-To get a sense of what a home equity loan may cost, start your research with our monthly payment calculator to understand what your payments might look like each month.
+To get a sense of what a home equity loan may cost, you can start your research with our monthly payment calculator to understand what your payments might look like each month.

 Please note: Discover Home Loans offers home equity loans but does not offer HELOCs.